Copyright © 2010-2011 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 Authors must not specify policies that contain both a

-directive and another directive.
+policy-uri directive and another directive.

 If the user agent would enforce a policy containing both the

-directive and another directive, instead the
+policy-uri directive and another directive, instead the

 user agent must enforce the policy default-src

-When processing the policy-uri
+When processing the policy-uri directive, the user

 agent must run an algorithm equivalent to the following:

-policy-uri
+policy-uri directive

-relative to the URI of the protected document.default-src 'none'
+relative to the URI of the protected document.default-src 'none'.

 or if the request encountered an HTTP redirect, abort these steps

-and enforce the policy default-src 'none'
+and enforce the policy default-src 'none'.Content-Type header

-header field is not a case
+field or if the Content-Type header field is not a case

-insensitive match for text/x-content-security-policy
+insensitive match for text/x-content-security-policy,

 abort these steps and enforce the policy default-src

-directive, abort these steps and enforce the
+'none'.policy-uri directive, abort these steps and enforce the

-.This section is non-normative.
+policy default-src 'none'.This section is non-normative.

 This section provides some sample use cases and accompanying security policies.